hide a term from the rewriter

 Example: (in-package "MY-PKG")whereGeneral Form: (in-package str)

-is a string that names an existing ACL2 package, i.e.,
+str is a string that names an existing ACL2 package, i.e.,

-one of the initial packages such as "KEYWORD"
+one of the initial packages such as "KEYWORD" or "ACL2" or a

-.
+package introduced with defpkg.
 For a complete list of the known

-packages created with defpkg
+packages created with defpkg, evaluate

 (strip-cars (known-package-alist state)).See defpkg.

-forms can only be typed at the
+In-package forms can only be typed at the

 top-level of the ACL2 loop and as the first form in a file being